DarkMatterMatt/Jeopardy/README.md

 ## Aim of the game

-The aim of the game is to answer all the questions in the main quiz module and get the highest money possible at the end.
+The aim of the game is to take home the cash!
+Answer questions correctly to increase your winnings.
+But be warned, incorrect answers will penalise you!

 ## Runtime Requirements